 There are a number of activities on offer in this thriving coastal resort, including boat rides out to view crocodiles and hippos in the estuary, off-shore fishing and 4×4 trips into the beautiful St Lucia Wetland National Park, a World Heritage Site.
 A favourite of ours is an evening/night drive into the park for sunset drinks and hippos.

 Another day; another super South African ride.
-We will wind back down through the Gorge and meet with the Indian Ocean at Port Shepstone.
-From here we follow the coast to Port Edward and head back inland on one of the best roads you will find anywhere – super-twisty, great tarmac, awesome views.
+We will wind back down through the gorge and meet with a lovely little dirt road.
+Rejoining tarmac, we snake back towards the coast.
+The last leg of this ride is one of the most spectacular you will find anywhere – super-twisty, great tarmac, awesome views.
 The ocean again breaks into view as we descend towards Port St Johns, where we will be spending the night beside a beautiful estuary.

 Another fabulous half-day’s riding carries us on the lesser roads of KwaZulu Natal, through lovely scenery all the way.
-Towards the end of the ride we’ll be heading up again and into the Royal Natal National Park and, if the weather’s clear, we’ll be able to see The Drakensburg Amphitheatre, a spectacular wall of rock some 5km wide and over 1000m high.
-Our cottages on the edge of a nature reserve, have awe-inspiring views over the surrounding countryside, plus a great bar and restaurant.
+Towards the end of the ride we’ll be heading up again to the edge of the Royal Natal National Park.
+If the weather’s clear, we’ll be able to see The Drakensburg Amphitheatre, a spectacular wall of rock some 5km wide and over 1000m high.
+Our cottages are on a mountain’s top, on the edge of the park, and have truly awe-inspiring views over the surrounding countryside.
+There’s also a great bar/restaurant in which to celebrate our last night on the road.

-Our last day on the road starts out as a belter, as we scale a pass and enter the Golden Gate Highlands National Park.
+Our last day on the road starts out as a belter, as we enter the Golden Gate Highlands National Park.
 Carving through incredible rock formations it is possible to see large herds of game grazing at the roadside.
-Later we join the highway to begin the long, straight cruise back to Johannesburg.
-‘Your’ beloved bike must be checked back in, before heading to your hotel near the airport.
-It’s a lively area, so there are plenty of options for a tasty last night dinner together.
+Later we join the highway to begin the long, straight cruise back to our Johannesburg hotel.
+Bid farewell to “your’ beloved bike and hello to a tasty last night dinner together.

 Day 15: jo’burg to fly home